 Figure 17.
-PL mapping of different perovskite materials and optical photos of corresponding channels.
+Evolution of PL signal in the channel of lateral two-electrode device during the electric bias exposure for various perovskite materials.
+Optical photos of corresponding channels for every material after the 120 h biasing are presented on the left.
 Channels on all figures oriented horizontally, with cathode on top position and anode in bottom position.

-Optical photographs of biased channels revealed severe changes in the film structure in an area adjacent to the cathode after a relatively long exposure to the electric bias for 120 h for all materials except $Cs{0.15}FA{0.85}PbI_3$.
-The anode side was much more stable for $MA{0.15}Cs{0.1}FA{0.75}PbI_3$ and $MAPbI_3$, while $Cs{0.125}FA{0.875}PbBr{0.375}I{2.625}$ demonstrates degradation at both sides of the channel.
+Optical photographs of biased channels revealed severe changes in the film structure in an area adjacent to the cathode after a relatively long exposure to the electric bias for 120 h for all materials except Cs{0.15}FA{0.85}PbI3.
+The anode side was much more stable for MA{0.15}Cs{0.1}FA{0.75}PbI3 and MAPbI3, while Cs{0.125}FA{0.875}PbBr{0.375}I{2.625} demonstrates degradation at both sides of the channel.

 PL mapping demonstrates increasing of perovskite material PL signal in the channel for Cs{0.15}FA{0.85}PbI3, MA{0.15}Cs{0.1}FA{0.75}PbI3 and Cs{0.125}FA{0.875}PbBr{0.375}I{2.625}, after 1 h bias applying, which correlates with chronoamperometry data and represents the increase in material conductivity.
 Then quenching of the PL intensity at cathode side is observed starting from 20 h of biasing.
 But MAPbI3 demonstrates a more rapid degradation process with a decrease in the PL intensity along the whole channel even at the 1-st hour.
-So this confirms that the degradation process we defined earlier, with the reduction of organic cation at the cathode and following release of volatile products, is applicable to all hybrid perovskites.
+So, this confirms that the degradation process we defined earlier, with the reduction of organic cation at the cathode and following release of volatile products, is applicable to all hybrid perovskites.

 We used ToF-SIMS profiling to reveal the field-induced gradients for all 5 materials.
-Figures 18 and 19 show that applying electric bias for ~300 h always leads to the severe depletion of organic cations near the cathode normalized to the yield of Pb+ cation.
+Figures 18 and 19 show that applying electric bias for ~ 300 h always leads to the severe depletion of organic cations near the cathode normalized to the yield of Pb+ cation.
 Pb+ was chosen as normalization cation because among all components of perovskite it is the least mobile one.
-Despite the fact that obtained data is quite difficult for the separated analysis, especially in cases of multicomponent materials, we still can observe general tendencies like the common for everyone electrochemical reduction of not only highly volatile MA+ cation (Figure 18-1a,b), but also for FA+ (Figure 18-1b,c, Figure 18-2a) in all presented cases.
+Despite the fact that obtained data is quite difficult for the separated analysis, especially in cases of multicomponent materials, we still can observe general tendencies like the common for everyone electrochemical reduction of not only highly volatile MA+ cation (Figure 18-1a,b), but also for FA+ (Figure 18-1b,c,

+Figure 18-2a) in all presented cases.
 Even big and heavy Cs+ cations migrate from anode to the cathode (Figure 18-1b,c, Figure 18-2a,b), leading to the chemical shift in all perovskite material.

 Figure 18-1.
-ToF-SIMS profiles of lateral two-terminal devices for across the channel formed by corresponding (noted on the left) perovskite semiconductor film MAPbI3 (a)

-$MA{0.15}Cs{0.1}FA{0.75}PbI_3$ (b) $Cs{0.15}FA{0.85}PbI_3$ (c) before (reference) and after (biased) exposure to electric bias of 1 V/μm for 300 h.
+ToF-SIMS profiles of lateral two-terminal devices for across the channel formed by corresponding (noted on the left) perovskite semiconductor film MAPbI3 (a) MA{0.15}Cs{0.1}FA{0.75}PbI3 (b) Cs{0.15}FA{0.85}PbI3 (c) before (reference) and after (biased) exposure to electric bias of 1 V/μm for 300 h.
 A ratio of ion yields is given to account for possible geometry effects.